kamilazdybal/kamilazdybal.github.io/_posts/2024-04-13-visualizing-matrices.md

 Ever since I started studying data science, I got into a habit of visualizing matrices, either on paper or in my head.
 Visualizing the shapes of matrices that take part in an algebraic expression is a really neat way to debug your operations on matrices!
+This is handy when working with Numpy or Matlab, when reading literature and when writing papers.
 In this note, I show you a couple of examples!

 ## Multiplying two matrices